Manux123/FNF-Cool-Engine/README.md

 - [PhantomArcade3K](https://twitter.com/phantomarcade3k) - Animator of fnf
 - [Evilsk8r](https://twitter.com/evilsk8r)  - Artist of fnf

-# MP4
-- I got rid of it lol Linux PROO!!!
-XuelDev:)

 # Building
 THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!